Roja4220-kits/AI-Powered-Fleet-Optimization-Incident-Prediction/README.md

 ---
 ## **How to Execute the Project (Notebook + Multi-Terminal Execution)**
-his project is designed to automatically generate its full folder structure and Python modules by executing a single Jupyter Notebook, followed by running individual system components in parallel terminals.
+This project is designed to automatically generate its full folder structure and Python modules by executing a single Jupyter Notebook, followed by running individual system components in parallel terminals.

 **Step 1: Create Project Folder in Jupyter**